 Our 2012 Plan is administered by our board of directors or one or more committees appointed by our board of directors.
 Each committee will consist of two or more members of our board of directors and will have such authority and be responsible for such functions as our board of directors has assigned to it (the board of directors, or its designated committee, the "administrator").
-Our board of directors may also authorize one or more of our officers to administrator are final and binding on all participants and all persons deriving their rights from a participant.
+Our board of directors may also authorize one or more of our officers to administer the 2012 Plan within the parameters specified by the board of directors.
+All decisions, interpretations, and other actions of the administrator are final and binding on all participants and all persons deriving their rights from a participant.